urdiales/AI-DataHarvester/README.md

 ## 🔒 Security Notes

-- Application runs with non-root user in Docker for improved security
 - Credentials are stored in environment variables, not hardcoded
 - Webhook connections use HTTPS for secure data transmission
 - Logs are segregated by component for better auditing